 - Gifts/Business Courtesies To and From External Organizations/Individuals Policy

 - Froedtert Health Front End Document, providing General Requirements for performing Design, Construction and other Facilities-Related Services

 Froedtert Health has established requirements for Supplier/Sales Representatives at all Froedtert Health sites relating to access, interaction and business transactions.
 The intent of these requirements is not to interfere or create a barrier to the collaborative relationships that have been developed over the years with suppliers.
 Such relationships have been and continue to be important to the advancement of clinical practice, education and research.

-Included in the requirements are stipulations regarding the RepTrax supplier management system.
-All sales representatives are required to check-in, obtain a sales pass, adhere the sales pass to their attire (below the shoulders and above the waist), and check-out of RepTrax upon conclusion of each and every visit.
+Included in the requirements are stipulations regarding GHX VendorMate.
+All sales representatives are required to check-in, obtain a sales pass, adhere the sales pass to their attire (below the shoulders and above the waist), and check-out of GHX VendorMate upon conclusion of each and every visit.

 Proper Billing to Prevent Fraud, Waste, and Abuse

-Medicare and Medicaid have requirements and obligations that must be met in order for healthcare providers to bill them for health-related services.
-The requirements promote high-quality and safe patient care, and help to make sure that providers are not inappropriately or incorrectly billing for services.
+As a healthcare provider, we have requirements and obligations that must be met to bill payers for health-related services.
+These requirements promote high quality and safe patient care, and help to make sure that providers are not inappropriately or incorrectly billing for services.
 Billing for services and supplies is a form of attestation that charges are appropriate and medically necessary and must have supporting documentation that accurately reflects that care and services provided.